iceorb/MyHeart/README.md

 npm install
 ```

-Once you have installed the dependencies, start the required servers:
+Once you have installed the dependencies, start the required servers, ensure you are located in the /web/ directory:
 ```
+python ml/main.py
+cd web
 npm start
-python ml/main.py
 ```

 You can then access the application by navigating to http://localhost:3000 in your web browser.